Tam Kung Temple

 • Includes a visual timeline of Tam Kung Temple and Chinese immigration to Canada

-Donors, Funders & Temple Supporters
+Donors & Temple Supporters

 • Ideal for donating sets to schools, libraries, and community programs